Bloom Hamner

 One of his grandfathers taught Mathematics at The Episcopal Academy in Philadelphia, the other was a college professor at two schools in Massachusetts – Northeastern University and Bentley University.
 Many of his extended family have followed similar paths.

 His family background along with belief in the merits of a boarding school education has served Mr. Cole well as a Science instructor, Outdoor Program coach, and houseparent at Christ School.
+He has led multiple international trips.

 Mr. Cole graduated from Union College (N.Y.) in 2019 with a degree in Geology.